 The lab preview window displays the schematic position of nodes and their connectivity.
+The actual lab topology appears after 3-5 seconds.
 The Scale option allows you change the lab preview size.

 7.8.2 Lab preview buttons

 In the lab preview, these buttons allow you to manage the selected lab.